Real Oviedo: History

 Founded in 1926 after a merger of Stadium Ovetense and Real Club Deportivo Oviedo.
 The first one was founded by young people who had studied in England, where the "foot-ball" was already popular.
 And the second club was founded a few years later by a split in the first.
 Carlos Tartiere served as the inaugural president when the club was established.
 Oviedo first reached La Liga seven years later.

 Their attacking quartet of Emilín, Galé, Herrerita and Isidro Lángara (all represented Spain in this period), as well as Casuco and Ricardo Gallart modernised the game with their pace and running off the ball tied with sharp passing and one-touch football, played in a style 30/40 years before its time, being dubbed Delanteras Eléctricas ("The electric forwards"); all this was connected with a rigid training and fitness regime started by a former manager of the club, Englishman Fred Pentland.

 Isidro Lángara won three consecutive Pichichi trophies from 1933–34 to 1935–36.

 Lángara won the Pichichi Trophy three years in a row prior to the Spanish Civil War, as Oviedo broke all scoring records (174 goals in 62 league games).
 With the outbreak of the conflict, however, the team broke up: Lángara emigrated to South America, Herrerita and Emilín signed with FC Barcelona, Galé with Racing de Santander and Gallart with Racing de Ferrol.

 When football in the country resumed in 1939, Oviedo could not play 1939–40 season, as their pitch was deemed unplayable – Francisco Franco's troops had used the stadium as an ammunition dump.
-During the following decades, the club bounced back between the first and second levels, the high point being a best-ever third position in 1962–63 (ranking joint-first with Real Madrid after the first 15 rounds), while the lowest was the side's first relegation to Segunda División B, in 1978 (for a single season).
+During the following decades, the club bounced back between the first and second levels.
+The 1957–58 Segunda División campaign saw them promoted to La Liga.
+The club high point was a best-ever third position in 1962–63 (ranking joint-first with Real Madrid after the first 15 rounds).
+However, the club had been experiencing financial difficulties and, under Enrique Orizaola, had to sell key players Sánchez Lage, Paquito García and José María.
+It finished the next season facing Relegation play-offs.
+Real Oviedo were Play-off winners but were subsequently relegated in 1964–65.

+The first phase of El Requexón training centre was opened in 1969 by the efforts of then-club president Enrique Rubio Sanudo.
+Later in the 1980s, the second phase of the construction was completed by the efforts of then-president José Manuel Bango.

+The lowest point was the side's first relegation to Segunda División B, in 1978 (for a single season).